DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-11-01-when-everythings-gone-wrong.md

 ![Screenshot of Register’s new maintenance page.](1.maintenance-page-screenshot.png)

-This post is about our ‘maintenance page’ - colloquially known as our ‘everything’s gone wrong page’.
+This post is about our ‘maintenance page’ - known as our ‘everything’s gone wrong page’ within our team.
 This is a page to be used when the entire service is down - either for maintenance or because something has gone very wrong with Register trainee teachers (Register).

 Services should be prepared with one of these before they need one.